 To-Do List: Fascia √

 Originally I'd wanted the fascia and soffits to be finished with sheet metal that matched the roof.
-But the roofer was kind enough to warn me this would be very costly.
+But the roofer was kind enough to warn me this would be quite costly.
 So I needed to devise a way to finish the fascia myself.
 I decided to use plain pressure-treated boards.

 The results were not particularly satisfying—indeed, it looked pretty bad.
 I even tried staining the wood, but that only made it look worse.
 However, because the roofer was scheduled to begin work in just a week, I didn't have the time to come up with anything better.
 At the last minute I struck upon an alternative: use the same material as my fake board and batten siding (actually T-111 siding plywood) ripped into individual "boards" and applied horizontally instead of vertically.
 But what of all the lumber I'd already purchased?
 I'll use it for exterior trim around the windows and doors; nothing will go to waste.